eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 ```

 Thanks to how the handler is now constructed, we are able to re-use the underlying handler in all three use-cases.
-This handler returns the requests user identifier (if present), and highlights how explicit object destructing allows us to clearly see what parameters are being used.
+This handler returns the request's user identifier (if present), and highlights how explicit object destructuring allows us to clearly see which parameters are being used.
-Finally, we simply have to supply each handler with the concrete user token authenticator service, before exporting them for consumption.
+Finally, we simply have to supply each handler with the concrete user token authenticator service before exporting them for consumption.

-#### Testing the Endpoints
+## Testing the Endpoints

-Now that the three endpoints have been configured we can move on to deploying and subsequently testing them.
+Now that the three endpoints have been configured, we can move on to deploying and subsequently testing them.
-First deploy the updated application, provisioning all the associated resources and keeping a note of the User Pool and User Pool Client identifiers in the process.
+First, deploy the updated application, provisioning all the associated resources and keeping a note of the User Pool and User Pool Client identifiers in the process.

-For testing, we will use the ability within the [aws-cli](https://aws.amazon.com/cli/) to sign-up and authenticate with a given User Pool.
+For testing, we will use the ability within the [aws-cli](https://aws.amazon.com/cli/) to sign up and authenticate with a given User Pool.
-In a similar fashion to how we setup the Serverless Framework with Docker, we will include a pre-existing [aws-cli image](https://github.com/mesosphere/aws-cli) within `docker-compose.yml`, referencing the same `.env` variable file that is used within Serverless.
+In a similar fashion to how we set up the Serverless Framework with Docker, we will include a pre-existing [aws-cli image](https://github.com/mesosphere/aws-cli) within `docker-compose.yml`, referencing the same `.env` variable file that is used within Serverless.

 ```yaml
 services: